 Nutrition while nursing is just as critical as nutrition during pregnancy.
-Breast milk is the healthiest option for women and their infants, as it contains antibodies that protect infants against disease, and it encourages better post-delivery healing.
-As women’s food intakes during lactation need to meet their own needs in recovering from childbirth, as well as their infants’ needs, dietary needs increase for many macro- and micronutrients.
-During nursing, moms should consume a nutrient-rich diet, featuring healthy foods and beverages, to ensure a healthy recovery and optimal growth and development of their baby.
+Breast milk is the healthiest option for women and their infants, as it contains antibodies that protect infants against disease1, and it encourages better post-delivery healing2.
+As women’s food intakes during lactation need to meet their own needs in recovering from childbirth, as well as their infants’ needs, dietary needs increase for many macro- and micronutrients.3 During nursing, moms should consume a nutrient-rich diet, featuring healthy foods and beverages, to ensure a healthy recovery and optimal growth and development of their baby.
 Remaining on a prenatal supplement through lactation can help to meet nutrient needs if getting enough through diet is difficult.

 Learn more about key nutrients omega-3 DHA, vitamin A and iodine.

 SEE ALL POSTS